Car Loans and Credit Scores

-Whether you're looking for a family van, a sports-car, or something simpler, owning the right reliable vehicle is a big part of the average Canadian's life.
-And finding the best and most affordable financing is an important step in the car-buying process.
-When it comes to applying for and getting approved for a car loan, a healthy credit score does come with benefits.
-But, luckily for the 20 or so percent of Canadians with a subpar credit score, there are car financing options for all credit situations.
-Keep reading for everything you need to know about buying a car in Canada and the role your credit score plays.
+Whether you're looking for a family van, truck, sports car, or something more simple, owning a reliable vehicle is an important part of most Canadian's lives.
+It’s important that you can find the best and most affordable financing options during the car-buying process.
+When you’re applying for a car loan, a good credit score can go a long way, but luckily for the 20 or so percent of Canadians with subpar credit, there are still plenty of car financing options.
+Typically any Canadian get approved for a car loan regardless of their credit, but bad credit will usually result in a higher interest rate.
+In this article, we’ll talk about everything you need to know about buying a car in Canada and the role your credit score plays.

 That being said, there is some flexibility around this credit score requirement depending on the lender and borrower.
 Some lenders, including most banks, will be more stringent and look for higher credit scores.
 Whereas alternative lenders are often willing to accept lower credit scores.
 Some dealerships can also help borrowers find financing to meet their specific credit needs.

 If your credit score is below 630, don't panic!
 You still have a great chance of getting approved for a car loan.
-You can click here for more information about getting approved for a bad credit car loan.
+Check out this article for more information about getting approved for a bad credit car loan.
 When shopping around, you will need to keep an open mind and stay realistic.
-It can take some time to find an honest lender that will work you're your lower credit; patience is essential.
+It can take some time to find a lender that will work with you if you have bad credit so patience is essential.

 The credit score range you fall into can tell you a lot about the car loan offers you can expect to get.
-Naturally, the higher your credit score, the better the rate Everyone wants to access low-interest rates, low monthly payments, and larger loans.
+Naturally, the higher your credit score, the better the loan term/rate you should expect to receive.
+Everyone wants access to low-interest rates, low monthly payments, and larger loans.
 The higher your credit score, the easier it will be to get these ideal loan offers.
 In addition, a higher credit score will allow you to get approved quickly and easily.

 But, just because you can access lucrative offers, doesn't mean you should automatically accept them.
 It is still important to consider your current financial position and future financial goals.
-Having a great credit score leads to better deals, just don't let that stop you from making smart, educated financial decisions.
+Having a great credit score leads to better deals, just don't let that stop you from making a smart and educated financial decision.

-Because car loan lenders vary in their credit score requirements, the task at hand is to find a lender that will work with your credit to extend financing for a car.
+Because car loan lenders vary in their credit score requirements, your job is to find a lender that will work with your credit to extend financing for a car.
 What many borrowers forget is that lending is a two-way street.
 Borrowers have just as much of a right as lenders to get a deal they want and that works for their financial situation.

 To get the best deal possible, ask yourself the following questions when evaluating your lender:

-Before applying for a car loan, you should understand your credit score and do whatever you can to boost it.
+Before applying for a car loan, you need to know your credit score and do whatever you can to boost it if it’s low.
 You can further increase your chances of approval by researching the car loan market and lenders you're interested in working with.
-More often than not, choosing the right lender is the first in getting approved for the car loan you need.
+More often than not, choosing the right lender is the first step in getting approved for the car loan you need.

 If you're interested in improving your credit score before applying for car financing, make sure that you: